Synthoid/ExportSheetData/docs/index.md

 ### Advanced

-- Root element
+- [Root element](xml/rootelement.md) - Name for the exported XML document's root element
-- Name replacement char
+- [Name replacement character](xml/namereplacementcharacter.md) - Character used when replacing illegal chars in element names
-- Include XML declaration
+- [Include XML declaration](xml/includexmldeclaration.md)- Include a customized XML declaration in the exported document
-  - XML version
+  - [XML version](xml/xmlversion.md) - Version of the XML standard used by the exported document
-  - XML encoding
+  - [XML encoding](xml/xmlencoding.md) - Encoding used by the exported document
-  - Standalone
+  - [Standalone](xml/standalone.md) - Specifies if the exported document depends on external resources
-- Attributes prefix
+- [Attributes prefix](xml/attributesprefix.md) - Force elements in a column to export as attributes for their row element
-- Child elements prefix
+- [Child elements prefix](xml/childelementsprefix.md) - Force elements in a column to export as child elements of their row element
-- Inner text prefix
+- [Inner text prefix](xml/innertextprefix.md) - Force elements in a column to export as inner text for their row element